andrewcooke/pytyp/pytyp.rst

 be registered.
 If performance is critical users can subclass and extend existing collections to make more efficient, registered classes.

-``Pytyp`` uses type verification to provide function decorators that verifies arguments and provide dynamic dispatch (similar to multimethods).
+``Pytyp`` provides function decorators that verify arguments and implement dynamic dispatch by type.

-Iteration is a general mechanism that recursively explores a value and the associated type specification.
-Type specifications are not part of a static type system so the concrete type of a value identified with a sum (ie. ambiguous or alternative) type is unknown; iteration must therefore support backtracking over the different possible combinations.
-This can be left to the client, or supported within the type library.
+Iteration is a general mechanism that can recursively explore a collection and the associated type specification.
+Because type specifications are not part of a static type system the concrete type of a value identified with a sum (ie. ambiguous or alternative) type is unknown; iteration must therefore support backtracking over the different possible combinations.
+This can be left to the client, or supported within the library.

 ``Pytyp`` uses iteration to provide structural verification of types and the guided conversion of JSON data to Python classes.